sifferman/cse121_labs/lab2.md

 Lab2.1
     Compute 1st argument is 502 and is passed via register ?
     Compute 2nd argument is 303 and is passed via register ?
-    Compute 3rd argument is 404 and is passed via register ?
     Return value is 99 and is returned via register ?
     The entry point of the "compute" function is at address 0x????????
 ```